AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   ``coastOptionBangDuration``.
 The setter and getter methods for this variable are renamed to reflect this change as ``setCoastOptionBangDuration()`` and  ``getCoastOptionBangDuration()``, respectively.
 See the module documentation for the current usage of this parameter and these associated methods.
+- Updated messaging files so that non-swig messages can be subscribed to, and data read out from.
+Supports pybind-based messages notably.

 Version 2.2.1 (Dec.
 22, 2023)